- About Us

 Sean’s practice includes representing employees, officers, directors and corporations across various industries in grand jury and regulatory investigations, including those conducted by the DOJ, SEC, CFTC, FTC, IRS and federal and state banking regulators and state law enforcement agencies.
 He represents individuals on matters concerning alleged securities and commodities fraud, corruption (including the FCPA), accounting fraud, money laundering, tax fraud, and antitrust violations.
 He has tried numerous cases to juries in federal and state court.
 He also regularly advises clients on various legal and compliance issues.

 Sean is nationally recognized as a go-to lawyer for corruption and other white-collar criminal defense matters.
 The Legal 500 US rated Sean as a leading lawyer in corporate investigations and white-collar criminal defense, describing him as “thoughtful, commercial, and very experienced.”
 Chambers USA recognized him as one of the leading lawyers for FCPA matters and white-collar crime and government investigation matters, describing Sean as a “terrific,” “pragmatic and down-to-earth” lawyer.
 Clients note that “Sean is an excellent partner and a pleasure to work with.
 He is extremely knowledgeable about the law and applies it in a very practical way.”
 He is also listed by Benchmark Litigation as a “National Practice Area Star” and a “Local Litigation Star” in New York, and was named a “Client Service All-Star” by BTI Consulting Group in 2013.
-Sean has also recently been named a Leading Lawyer in America by the Lawdragon 500, a New York Super Lawyer, and a Thought Leader by Who’s Who Legal & Global Investigations Review.
+Sean has also recently been named a Top 100 Trial Lawyer by Benchmark Litigation, a 2020 Best Lawyer in America in the field of Criminal Defense: White-Collar, a Leading Lawyer in America by the Lawdragon 500, a New York Super Lawyer, and a Thought Leader by Who’s Who Legal & Global Investigations Review.

 Sean is a member of the Criminal Justice Act (CJA) Panel in the Southern District of New York, where he represents indigent federal criminal defendants.
 He serves as Chairman of the Board of the Office of the Appellate Defender and of the Board of the Federal Defenders of New York, Inc., and is the Chair of the New York City Bar Association’s Task Force on Mass Incarceration.
 He also serves as Treasurer on the board of the New York Council of Defense Lawyers.